-(c) BUPERSINST 1640.18L
+(c) BUPERSINST 1640.18M

-Encl: (1) Re-entry Program Matrix
+Encl: (1) Re-Entry Program Matrix

 1. Purpose.
 To provide a re-entry program to assist prisoners in preparing for release from confinement and successful re-entry into the civilian community, while also complying with references (a) and (b).
-Major revisions to this instruction include inserting re-entry or pre-release processing for all post-trial prisoners separating from active service upon release from confinement is mandatory and updated the re-entry program matrix (enclosure 1).
+Major revisions to this instruction include removed all DEI-related content.

 - 2. Cancellation.
-BUPERSINST 1640.25. - 3.
+BUPERSINST 1640.25A. - 3.
 Scope and Applicability.
 This policy applies to Navy military correctional facilities (MCF) authorized to confine military personnel for periods of 1 year and greater per reference (c). - 4.
 Background.
 All military personnel, including prisoners, separating from the military Services are subject to the provisions of the Department of Defense (DoD) Transition Assistance Program (TAP).
-While the DoD TAP requirements are a major component of the prisoner re-entry program, additive requirements are necessary for prisoners releasing from an MCF as nearly all prisoners are eventually released back into the civilian community.
+While the DoD TAP requirements are a major component of the Prisoner Re-Entry Program, additive requirements are necessary for prisoners releasing from an MCF as nearly all prisoners are eventually released back into the civilian community.
 Successful re-entry as a contributing member of society is a matter of public safety.
 Offenders face many obstacles upon release from confinement (e.g., unemployment, housing, substance abuse, low self-esteem, anti-social relationships).
 Obstacles also result from the confinement experience itself.
 Prisoners have little control over their daily life; they may be overwhelmed by the many choices facing them after confinement and may be unprepared to make good decisions.
-Further, confinement removes them from the support networks they once had as well as support that might help them make a successful transition into the community.
+Further, confinement removes them from the support networks they once had, as well as support that might help them make a successful transition into the community.
 It is a goal that MCFs prepare prisoners to address the immediate and practical needs they will face upon release.
 Per reference (b), re-entry or pre-release processing is mandatory for all post-trial prisoners separating from active service upon release from confinement.